Consistency of spin effects between numerical relativity and perturbation theory for inspiraling comparable-mass black hole binaries

-Next, we compute the spin enhancement factor for binaries~\footnote{The corresponding spinning NR simulations from the SXS catalog are: \texttt{SXS:BBH:2329}, \texttt{SXS:BBH:2485}, \texttt{SXS:BBH:2469}, and \texttt{SXS:BBH:2464}, while the associated non-spinning simulations are: \texttt{SXS:BBH:2325}, \texttt{SXS:BBH:2387}, \texttt{SXS:BBH:0185}, and \texttt{SXS:BBH:2477}.} across a range of mass ratios $q=\{5,10,15\}$, all with a fixed spin magnitude of $\chi=0.5$.
-Figure~\ref{fig:q_5_10_15} shows the resulting $(2,2)$ mode amplitude ratios, $R_{2,2}^{\mathrm{amp}}$, along with the corresponding ppBHPT predictions.
-The ppBHPT results closely track the NR values up to the end of adiabatic inspiral, with deviations becoming more pronounced once the ppBHPT systems enter the geodesic plunge (gray shaded regions).

-Next, in Figure~\ref{fig:delta_phase_q6_spin_0p4}, we show the dephasing between NR and ppBHPT waveforms (solid blue line) for one of the binaries shown in Figure~\ref{fig:R_nr_bhpt_example} finding that (as expected) it exceeds 1 radian.
-However, most of the dephasing arises from the missing PA corrections computable in the non-spinning limit, $\delta\phi_{\rm orb}^{\rm PA,no\_spin}$ (black dashed line).
-To better quantify this, we then compute an estimated PA phase correction, $\delta\phi_{\rm orb}^{\rm PA,spin}$, due to spin on top of the non-spinning phasing, $\delta\phi_{\rm orb}^{\rm PA,no\_spin}$.
-The estimated spin-induced correction, $\delta\phi_{\rm orb}^{\rm PA,spin}$, remains below $\pi/16$ throughout the evolution.
-We then show $\delta\phi_{\rm orb}^{\rm PA,spin}$ for all five binaries in Figs.~\ref{fig:R_nr_bhpt_example} and {\ref{fig:q_5_10_15}}, computed using Eq.~(\ref{eq:pa_est}) (see Figure~\ref{fig:delta_1pa_spin}).
-In all cases, the cumulative dephasing is mostly below $\pi/16$; near merger, it may exceed this threshold for systems with $q \lesssim 5$ but remains well below $\pi/4$.
-This indicates that, once the PA phase corrections are incorporated into the adiabatic ppBHPT framework in the non-spinning limit, the additional corrections required for spinning binaries will likely be small for the range of spins considered here.
+In Figure~\ref{fig:delta_phase_q6_spin_0p4}, we show the dephasing between NR and ppBHPT waveforms (solid blue) for one binary from Figure~\ref{fig:R_nr_bhpt_example}, which exceeds 1 radian.
+Most of this arises from missing non-spinning PA corrections, $\delta\phi_{\rm orb}^{\rm PA,no\_spin}$ (black dashed).
+To quantify spin effects, we compute the estimated correction $\delta\phi_{\rm orb}^{\rm PA,spin}$ on top of the non-spinning phase.
+This estimated spin-induced correction remains below $\pi/16$ throughout the evolution.
+We show $\delta\phi_{\rm orb}^{\rm PA,spin}$ for all five binaries in Figures~\ref{fig:R_nr_bhpt_example} and \ref{fig:q_5_10_15}, computed using Eq.~(\ref{eq:pa_est}) (see Figure~\ref{fig:delta_1pa_spin}).
+In all cases, cumulative dephasing is mostly below $\pi/16$; near merger it may exceed this for $q \lesssim 5$ but remains well below $\pi/4$.
+This indicates that, once non-spinning PA corrections are included, additional spin-dependent corrections are likely small for the range of spins considered here.